1For Founders

 Your value is not in ideas, but in execution.
 Each founder is expected to deliver consistently in their lane—whether it’s code, partnerships, capital, or growth.

-3. Founders Are Paid Last
+chevron-right3.
+Founders Are Paid Lasthashtag

 Founders will only be paid when the company is financially healthy and in compliance with labor laws.
 International founders must hold a valid EAD (Employment Authorization Document) and pass E-Verify before being added to payroll.